Mishalzeera/the-money-manager/README.md

 # The Money Manager
 http://mishals-money-manager.herokuapp.com/

-An app that will allow a user to keep track of different streams of financial concern.
-Expenditure in areas like bills, rent and general overheads, as well as an income area where invoice details can be entered, which will then calculate a tax amount to set aside and set into a different category.
+An app that will allow a user to keep track of their money in a realistic way.
+Expenditure is divided into overheads and extras, income divided into taxeable and non-taxeable income.
+The app will then calculate what actual disposable income the user has, as well as how much to set aside for taxes.
+A suggested savings of 20% is included, as per conventional good financial sense.

-There will be different constant variable sums:
+There will be different constant sums for the app, for example:

 - total credit
 - total monthly expenditure